uniconstructor/demandbaselabs/FormConnector/README.md

 ####autocompleteLabel
 *Optional* (*Default:* `'{marketing_alias} ({city}, {state})'`) Allows you to changes the fields, format, and layout that appear in the Company Autocomplete Widget's list of suggested companies.
 The style of the list can also be customized using CSS.
-For more details, see: [Company Autocomplete Widget Documentation](http://demandbaselabs.com/docs/wiki/index.php?title=Demandbase_Company_Autocomplete_Widget).
+For details, see: [Styling the Company Autocomplete Menu](https://github.com/demandbaselabs/demandbaselabs/blob/master/FormConnector/README.md#styling-the-company-autocomplete-menu).

 This can also be a function passed to the `connect` function.
 In this example, the autocomplete list shows the zip code when available and the country name for countries without postal codes.